MarkBind/markbind/docs/devGuide/maintainerGuide.md

 $ git push upstream vA.B.C
 ```

-6. Do an `npm publish`.
+6. Run `npm publish`.
 You should receive a notification by `npm` that the publish is successful.

 ```
 $ npm publish